adamhoke/adamhoke.github.io/_posts/2016-03-20-ssl-and-https-explained.md

 If you look at a web URL in your browser bar the first part of the address is the protocol.
-You're probably looking at http://. http is unencrypted, meaning all the data flowing from your browser (client) to the web site (server) can be read if someone were listening to your web traffic using packet anlyzer software
+You're probably looking at http://. http is unencrypted, meaning all the data flowing from your browser (client) to the web site (server) can be read if someone were listening to your web traffic using packet analyzer software
-In the case of ecommerce transactions and other sensitive data such as login you'll want to make sure you're using https://.
+In the case of eCommerce transactions and other sensitive data such as login you'll want to make sure you're using HTTPS://.
-In fact, https:// was initially devised for the use of online payments.
+In fact, HTTPS:// was initially devised for the use of online payments.
 It uses a technology called tls/ssl (transport layer security / secure sockets layer).
 TLS is widely used today as SSL is mostly deprecated.
-But people write them together or often refer to the certificate you need to place on a webserver as a "SSL Certificate"
+But people write them together or often refer to the certificate you need to place on a web server as a "SSL Certificate"
-SSL Certificates are what's used to encrypt the traffic help ensure that an encrypted https connection is connecting to a trustworthy source.
+SSL Certificates are what's used to encrypt the traffic help ensure that an encrypted HTTPS connection is connecting to a trustworthy source.

 <br />
 **SSL Certificate**

 An SSL certificate validates the connection is trustworthy.
 It is part of a system called PKI, or public Key Encryption and uses a standard for digitally signing certificates called X509
-An SSL cerificate is created by a user generating a public and private key pair, generating a "cerified signing request" file and submitting it to a cerificate authority.
+An SSL certificate is created by a user generating a public and private key pair, generating a "certified signing request" file and submitting it to a certificate authority.
 These certificates are usually leased for a yearly fee from the commercial CA.
 For development purposes you can also issue self-signed certificates to yourself using tools like OpenDNS.